 Public accommodations are things like stores, restaurants, parks and movie theaters.
 If your community protects LGBTQ+ people from this type of discrimination, a business establishment may not refuse you service on the grounds that you are LGBTQ+.

-They are: Akron, Athens, Beachwood, Bexley, Bowling Green, Cincinnati, Cleveland, Cleveland Heights, Columbus, Coshocton, Cuyahoga County, Dayton, East Cleveland, Kent, Lakewood, Medina, Newark, Oberlin, Olmsted Falls, Oxford, Portsmouth, Reynoldsburg, Sandusky, Shaker Heights, South Euclid, Toledo, Yellow Springs, Youngstown, Olmsted Falls and Worthington.
+They are: Akron, Athens, Beachwood, Bexley, Bowling Green, Cincinnati, Cleveland, Cleveland Heights, Columbus, Coshocton, Cuyahoga County, Dayton, East Cleveland, Golf Manor, Kent, Lakewood, Medina, Newark, Oberlin, Olmsted Falls, Oxford, Portsmouth, Reynoldsburg, Sandusky, Shaker Heights, South Euclid, Toledo, Yellow Springs, Youngstown, Olmsted Falls and Worthington.

 Do you have a story to share?